 To evaluate the impacts of the Pilot Program, an AMP has been prepared.
 The AMP will establish an environmental baseline and monitor impacts of the Pilot Program.
 The AMP is discussed further below.
-Parks staff are conducting random observational surveying of each park twice a week - once during the week and once on the weekend.
-This process will allow Parks to accurately gather information regarding compliance, behavior, and impacts during the Pilot Program.

 Purpose

 The purpose of the AMP is to ensure that any environmental impacts that may be created by off-leash dog recreation at Pillar Point Bluff and/or Quarry Park are minimized to the greatest extent possible, and that visitors with and without dogs are able to enjoy their experience at these San Mateo County parks.
 Overall, results of a whitepaper that reviewed and summarized literature on the environmental impacts of dog recreation in parks and open space (Appendix C) did not definitively conclude that dogs have a significantly greater impact on the flora and fauna found at the Pilot Program sites than human recreation.
 Moreover, based on the location of known and observed ESHAs and rare, threatened, and endangered plant and animal species, projected impacts of the Pilot Program are inconclusive.
 Thus, it will be important for Parks to monitor potential impacts with the AMP.